Home | Volume 49 | Article number 47

 Patient information: a 20-month-old boy was administered with a chief complaint of whitish appearance in both eyes in which occurred since the patient's birth.
 The patient was also said to be having spontaneous movements in both eyes.
 Redness in both eyes or the surrounding areas, family history of similar condition, systemic disease, and past illness during gestation were denied.

 Clinical findings: ophthalmologic examination performed in patient found that the binocular visual acuity (VA) was 6/480 (Lea Grating).
 Through clinical examination, nystagmus and bilateral corneal opacity were found in both eyes.
 The comprehensive examinations performed by pediatrician showed that the patient suffered no systemic abnormality or disease.
 Central corneal opacity accompanied by deposited material was present bilaterally, along with keratolenticular adhesions in both eyes.
-The peripheral area of cornea remain clear.
+The peripheral area of cornea remains clear.
 There were no Haab's striae and vascularization on the cornea in both eyes.
 Anterior chamber was difficult to evaluate.
 Aniridia was found in both eyes.
 Pupil in the RE and LE were roundly shaped, 8 mm and 7 mm in diameter respectively, and the light reflexes were difficult to evaluate.
 Posterior segment examination revealed that positive fundus reflex was seen on the posterior pole, with normal detail configuration (Figure 1).

 Diagnostic assessment: we performed ophthalmologic ultrasound examination and found that both of the patient's eyes are within normal range.
-The Examination under anesthesia (EUA) revealed that the Intraocular pressure (IOP) in the right eye (RE) and Left eye (LE) were 17.3 mmHg and 14.6 mmHg respectively.
+The examination under anesthesia (EUA) revealed that the intraocular pressure (IOP) in the right eye (RE) and left eye (LE) were 17.3 mmHg and 14.6 mmHg respectively.

-Diagnosis: type II Peter's anomaly.
+Diagnosis: type II Peters anomaly.

 Therapeutic interventions: we performed lens aspiration combined with adhesiolysis on the patient's LE.
 The adhesiolysis procedure was done mechanically with cystotome and viscoelastic injection (Figure 2).
 There were no intra-operational complications reported.
 The patient was given topical antibiotic, corticosteroid, and anti-glaucoma medication post-operatively.
-The post operative course showed no complication and there was a notable reduction in corneal opacity (Figure 3).
+The post-operative course showed no complication and there was a notable reduction in corneal opacity (Figure 3).

 Follow-up and outcome of interventions: we conducted the post-operative follow-up assessment on patient.
 Post-operatively, the patient showed no signs of complications or condition worsening regarding the initial complaints and following the procedure.